robotekprime/futureengineers2023/README.md

 A full list of all the components (not including the camera) can be found here: [Part List](models/part-list.pdf)

 A 3D model of the robot made in Studio 2.0 can be found here: [3D Model](models/FE-Robot.io)

+The final program/code for our autonomous vehicle can be found here: [Program](src/FE_INTERNATIONAL.ev3)
 ***

 ## Mobility Management